rampal-punia/yolov8-streamlit-detection-tracking/README.md

-# YOLOv8 Object Detection App using Streamlit
+# Image And Video Object Detection Using YOLOv8 & Streamlit

 This is a web application for object detection using YOLOv8 and Streamlit.
 Users can upload an image, select a confidence threshold for the model, and download the resulting image with objects detected.